Get in touch with Marine-i. Be part of the marine tech future in Cornwall.

 ORE Catapult is providing specialist wave energy, tidal energy, floating wind, sector knowledge.
 This includes research and engineering specialists in materials, electrical drivetrains, electrical systems, blade technology, mechanical engineering, computational fluid dynamics, finite element analysis, cost modelling, system and sub-system testing, operations & maintenance strategy, autonomous systems, access to world class test facilities, and a range of national supply chain improvement initiatives.
 They support SMEs and industry to accelerate the development of innovative technology and access market opportunities through introductions to leading offshore project developers and suppliers.

-CDC brings their extensive knowledge of the marine industry, funding and investment, business operations and ERDF compliance (eligibility, procurement and recruitment) to form an important part of the team, helping deliver co-created solutions with the critical mass required to develop beyond the current Marine-i project.
-The CDC team manage and run the Strategic Steering Group on behalf of the project partners.
+Cornwall Council brings their extensive knowledge of the marine industry, funding and investment, business operations and ERDF compliance (eligibility, procurement and recruitment) to form an important part of the team, helping deliver co-created solutions with the critical mass required to develop beyond the current Marine-i project.
+The Cornwall Council team manage and run the Strategic Steering Group on behalf of the project partners.
 In close collaboration with project partners and wider stakeholders, this Group use their industry knowledge and relationships to define the project areas of focus.
-Where projects include companies requiring funding, CDC works closely with those companies to develop their applications and support their claims.
-CDC manage the Marine Challenge Fund, a £1,027m delegated grant fund which can potentially provide funding support to elements of Marine-i RD&I projects where other sources of funding are not available.
+Where projects include companies requiring funding, Cornwall Council works closely with those companies to develop their applications and support their claims.
+Cornwall Council manage the Marine Challenge Fund, a £1,027m delegated grant fund which can potentially provide funding support to elements of Marine-i RD&I projects where other sources of funding are not available.